 PPA YOUTH PROGRAMS

-In the fall of 1999, Agnes Wilcox began teaching a series of acting classes part-time at St. Louis City Juvenile Detention Center called I’m an Actor.
+In the fall of 1999, Prison Performing Arts began teaching a series of acting classes part-time at St. Louis City Juvenile Detention Center called I’m an Actor.
 Later that same year, a performance series, Arts Alive!, featuring artists from the St. Louis area, began at St. Louis City Juvenile Detention Center.

 HIP HOP POETRY

 Hip Hop Poetry Project provides intensive performance arts programming — classes, performances, and workshops — during spring break at St. Louis City Juvenile Detention Center.
 Our goal is to have each young person in the facility spend every day of the project in constructive and creative activities.
 This project provides workshops in writing, performance, design and dance.
 The youth’s writing is shared through a concluding performance, an anthology, and a music sharing platform (https://audiomack.com/artist/jdc-poetry-project).